IBM/edge-ai-apis/API ReadMes/README_Coreset.md

 Reconstruct a compressed numpy array.
 #### Arguments:
 ```
-file: specifies the numpy array to be reconstructed.
+file: Specifies the numpy array to be reconstructed.
 ```
 #### Return:
 ```